State-of-War-PostBar/Blue-Alert/README.md

 ## ~~Quick Start~~

-This project is not even in Alpha phase yet, please be patient.
+This project is not even in Alpha phase yet, lolololol.

 ## Discussion